envis-space/epoint/crates/epoint-cli/README.md

-# epoint
+# epoint-cli

-A Rust library for processing 3D point clouds.
+CLI tool for processing 3D point clouds.

 > [!WARNING]
 > The library is at an early stage of development.